MKTCLounge/MKTCLounge.github.io/index.md

 C. Room hosts are responsible for taking screenshots of the results.
 If an event fails to have a screenshot or table posted within 12 hours, the host of the room will receive -100 MMR strike and a host banned role.

 i.
 In case the race provides two different results to players, the screenshot valid is the one that host has.

-ii.
 If host doesn’t have the screenshot, the race will not count.
 The host will receive a host flag in this case.

 D. Only reporters will be given access to the results channel in order to prevent spamming.
 If you would like to become a reporter, please press reactions in self-roles channel.